Kazushige Sanda: Creation

-Paru Itagaki held a particular attachment to the Isetan Shinjuku department store, having frequently accompanied her parents on shopping trips there.
-This connection led to her desire to use Isetan as a setting, resulting in the story's school being a renovated version of the store.
-With the narrative involving Santa Claus, Itagaki also considered the Christmas season an appropriate and enjoyable timeframe for the story.
-Prior to Sanda, Itagaki published a one-shot chapter titled White Beard and Boobs.
-The one-shot featured Santa Claus and a sex worker.
-Itagaki later discussed with her editor at Weekly Manga Goraku her interest in reusing the Santa Claus character in a new series aimed at a younger audience.
+Following the ending of her previous work, Beastars, Itagaki sought to draw a human-focused story that was centered around Christmas due to her fondness of the holiday.
+Itagaki published a one-shot chapter titled White Beard and Boobs, which featured Santa Claus and a sex worker, but received a negative response.
+In a discussion with her editor at Weekly Manga Goraku, Itagaki expressed her interest in reusing the Santa Claus character in a new series aimed at a younger audience.
+Because the narrative involved Santa Claus, Itagaki considered the Christmas season an appropriate and enjoyable timeframe for the story.
+Itagaki set the story in a renovated version of the Isetan Shinjuku department store because she frequently accompanied her parents on shopping trips there.
+The idea of Santa Claus working with a prostitute would be reused for the final chapters of Sanda where the young protagonist tells his fiance that he had sexual relationships years ago, with Itagaki clarifying this in the final notes of the volume.

-The final Kazushige Sanda was written with Itagaki's ideas to write a story that connects children with adults which resulted in how Sanda sees other characters like Fuyumura as children as a result of his transformation.
-Itagaki cited the 2010 film The Wolfman as an influence, noting that Benicio del Toro's transformation inspired the character Sanda's own metamorphosis.
+Itagaki intended the final Kazushige Sanda to connect children with adults, which is why Sanda sees other characters like Fuyumura as children when he transforms.
+Itagaki cited the 2010 film The Wolfman as an influence, noting that Benicio del Toro's transformation inspired Sanda's own metamorphosis.
 Itagaki reflected that while she initially approached the action scenes with seriousness, she later found them humorous.
+Initially, Sanda fights nearly naked in his Santa Claus persona which bothered the author herself.
+Itagaki had multiple thoughts about what kind of clothing should Santa Claus wearing, considering military uniforms until deciding on jerseys.

-Itagaki has described Sanda as "a boy who believes in kindness, even when the world doesn’t.
-Nevertheless, the powers Sanda has come with unexpected consequences the author did not want to reveal.
-In contrast to other heroes, Sanda does not wield weapons and instead has the ability to read other people's hearts as a metaphor for compassion.
-Sanda's personality changes as the plot progreses into a fitting Santa Claus while exploring themes such as identity and heritage, faith in humanity and rebellion against comformity, resulting in the manga being thought-provoking.
-Itagaki wants to avoid Sanda feel like a stereotypical protagonist and instead be likable thanks to these traits.
+Itagaki has described Sanda as "a boy who believes in kindness, even when the world doesn't".
+Itagaki wanted to avoid Sanda feeling like a stereotypical protagonist and instead be likable thanks to these traits.

-For the animated adaptation, director Tomohisa Shimoyama wants to explore Sanda's struggle with the notion of "adulthood and childhood," and the characters who manipulate him.
-Shimoyama said that while a muscular it was unique to work with.
-He also looked forward to the main hero is both muscular and is kind of childlike, showing the spirit of children maturing to adults, and to see the growth of those two.
-Producer Kohei Sakita said that a muscular Santa Claus is not rare in Japanese culture, since the impression of Santa Claus differs per person.
-He was interested in Itagaki's Santa looks older, but inside his heart is that of a child, "which is more like the nature of a human being, and is close to the world we’re living in".
-The conflicts Sanda has a result of being Santa Claus were mentioned the Science Saru staff to be unique for the story.
-Shimoyama said response to Sanda's first transformation differed depending on the region as Japanese fans found it scary while Westerns laughed.
+For the animated adaptation, director Tomohisa Shimoyama wanted to explore Sanda's struggle with the notion of "adulthood and childhood" and the characters who manipulate him.
+He looked forward to the juxtaposition of Sanda's muscular form and childlike traits and how they grow together.
+Producer Kohei Sakita said that a muscular Santa Claus is not rare in Japanese culture.
+He was interested in how Itagaki's Santa looks older but has the heart of a child, "which is more like the nature of a human being, and is close to the world we're living in".
+Shimoyama said the response to Sanda's first transformation differed depending on the region, as Japanese fans found it scary while Westerners laughed.